 Thousand Island Dressing

-Even though the dressing has almost no nutritional value, and may not be the selection you should choose if you are watching your waistline, Thousand Island dressing is still one of the favorites for Americans.
+Even though the dressing has almost no nutritional value and may not be the selection you should choose if you are watching your waistline, Thousand Island dressing is still one of the favorites for Americans.
 The dressing is a variant of remoulade and Russian dressing, with a common base of mayonnaise, olive oil, lemon juice, paprika, Worcestershire sauce, mustard, ketchup, and assorted other ingredients like pickles, onions, hard-boiled eggs, green olives, and peppers.
-With all these variations in ingredients, you can see what it is hard to nail down who invented the dressing.
+With all these variations in ingredients, you can see that it is hard to nail down who invented the dressing.